• Skip to primary navigation

 5. To thicken your sweet potato chili, stir in the mashed sweet potatoes, simmer for 30 to 45 minutes, stirring frequently.

 6. For optimal flavor, allow you chili to rest (preferably overnight in the fridge) and allow the flavors to meld together.
-Garnish with avocados, cilantro, pumpkin seeds, tostada chips, or the Cashew Lime “Crema” recipe below.
+Garnish with avocados, cilantro, pumpkin seeds, tostada chips, and the Cashew Lime “Crema” recipe further below.

 Yield: 6-8 servings